 3. Will I feel lonely?

-When you set up as a Travel Counsellor you will get a laptop, Fax/printer/scanner and all our tech already installed, so you will have everything you need to start working.
+When you set up as a Travel Counsellor you will get a laptop and all our tech already installed, so you will have everything you need to start working.
 We’d recommend you have a separate area away from the distractions of family life and a clear desk space to organise your work, but you don’t need an all-singing, all-dancing office.
 And, you can always pick up your laptop and work from your garden, a local café or anywhere else, as long as there’s an internet connection to access Phenix, our in-house booking system.

-5. Is self-employment right for me and my family?
+5. Is self-employment right for my family?

 7. Can I afford to give up my salary?